 Nonetheless, this is an error your host should take care of.
 Make sure that you don’t move or work in system folders which only your host should manage.
 Your area of activity should be limited to posting good content, building an appealing and professional website on the front end.
 Let your host take care of the rest.

-If you enjoyed reading this article about WordPress missing a temporary folder, you should read these as well:
+If you enjoyed reading this article on how to fix the WordPress missing a temporary folder, you should check out this one about how to fix the jQuery is not defined.

 Free cheat sheets available